14-16 Years Old

 At 14-years-old a child can passenger on classic, cross country, and sporting trials.

-From 14-years-old a child can compete in junior race championships, such as Ginetta Junior or British F4.
+From 14-years-old a child can compete in junior race championships, such as Ginetta Junior, and from 15-years-old a child can compete in British F4.

 The Formula 1000 Junior Rally Championship and the Junior 1000 Ecosse Challenge allow those aged 14-17 to compete as a driver on stage rally events in cars up to one litre in capacity.
 From 14 children can also navigate on single-venue rallies.